- Make an important contribution to the health of children through medical research

 Applicants must hold a PhD in molecular, cellular or developmental biology, and additional experience in these fields will be an advantage.
 Experience in genome engineering and stem cell biology would be extremely valuable.
 Experience in advanced microscopy and image analysis would be desirable.
 Experience in biochemical assay development would be valuable.
 Expertise in bioinformatics and human genetics would be an advantage.

 The successful candidate must be organized with data collection, meeting presentations and composition of study publications.
 They must demonstrate excellent communication and interpersonal skills.
 They will be working in a creative, team environment demanding team-orientated execution of time-dependent experiments.

-The successful applicant will be provided with a competitive remuneration package in accordance with qualifications and experience.
+The successful candidate will be provided with a competitive remuneration package in accordance with qualifications and experience.
 Additional benefits include the provision of a Public Benevolent Institution salary packaging scheme and participation in an employer-contributed superannuation fund.
-This appointment is initially for a fixed term of 12 months and continuing tenure is subject to satisfactory performance, the availability of funding and the requirements of research projects.

-Applications should include a cover letter (citing PV2143), curriculum vitae and contact details (phone/email) of three professional referees, and be forwarded to email@example.com
+Applications should include a cover letter (citing PV2151), curriculum vitae and contact details (phone/email) of three professional referees and be forwarded to firstname.lastname@example.org